Thousands in pro-police rally as Hong Kong braces for another mass protest

 Opponents of the extradition bill fear it would leave Hong Kong people at the mercy of Chinese courts, where human rights are not guaranteed, and have voiced concerns over the city’s much-cherished rule of law.

-Reporting By Alun John, Vimvam Tong and Kevin Liu, Writing by Anne Marie Roantree; Editing by Himani Sarkar and Gareth Jones
+Additional reporting By Kevin Liu and Felix Tam, Writing by Anne Marie Roantree; Editing by Gareth Jones and Stephen Powell